harvester/docs/versioned_docs/version-v1.3/troubleshooting/host.md

 | v1.3.1 | v1.6.0 | `true` |
 | v1.4.0 | v1.7.0 | `false` |

-Set this option to `true` from the [embedded Longhorn UI](./harvester.md#access-embedded-rancher-and-longhorn-dashboards).
+Set the value to `true` using the [embedded Longhorn UI](./harvester.md#access-embedded-rancher-and-longhorn-dashboards).

 #### Workaround 2: Manually Detach the Volume